Updated for 2015 (on Feb. 24, 2015):

 Agency with an operating budget greater than $250,000

-United Way of Missoula County (UWMC) is committed to a policy of nondiscrimination based on race, creed, religion, color, national or ethnic origin, age, physical or mental disability, marital status, sex or sexual orientation.
+United Way of Missoula County (UWMC) is committed to a policy of nondiscrimination based on race, creed, religion, color, national or ethnic origin, age, physical or mental disability, marital status, gender or sexual orientation.

-Decision-making process, “Citizen Review,” and funding schedule -- All applications receive a careful staff review.
+Decision-making process, “Citizen Review,” and funding schedule – All applications receive a careful staff evaluation.
 Summaries of all applications are then reviewed by our volunteer Community Impact Committee, which selects finalists for further, in-depth consideration, including a full review of their application.
 Please note that, because we receive a far greater volume of applications than we are able to fund, some do not make it to the final round of consideration for funding.
 If your program is not selected as a finalist, we will notify you promptly.

 Finalists also participate in “citizen review.”
 This is a hallmark of United Way funding nationwide – it offers applicants the chance to give trained volunteers a firsthand look at their organizations and programs, and it offers United Way donors the chance to provide guidance to our funding decision makers.
 Team leaders – most of whom are members of our Community Impact Committee – will be in touch with you in advance to schedule a mutually convenient time for those visits, and to explain their parameters.
-Most site visits will take place between April 18 and May 3, and will last 60-90 minutes.
+Most site visits will take place between April 20 and May 1, and will last 60-90 minutes.

-The Community Impact Committee then considers the written comments of citizen reviewers and makes funding recommendations to the United Way board of directors for action at its May 28, 2013, board meeting.
+The Community Impact Committee then considers the written comments of citizen reviewers and makes funding recommendations to the United Way board of directors for action at its May 26, 2015, board meeting.
 Results will be communicated shortly thereafter.

 Applicants must also provide one or more examples of their work in the areas delineated by bullet points.
 As always, it is possible for agencies to seek funding for more than one program within their agency.

 Goal: Children grow to their potential physically, emotionally, socially and intellectually, and graduate from high school with the skills necessary to enter college or access further training to prepare for the work force.